-It’s the start of a new year and what better way to ensure your publisher business’ success in 2018 than partnering with the best ad networks in the industry?
+It’s the start of a new year and what better way to ensure publisher business success in 2019 than partnering with the best ad networks in the industry?

-Early each year publishers tend to see a downward trend in their revenues, a regular occurrence, as many advertisers spend the bulk of their budgets during the fourth quarter of the year.
-The fact is, you shouldn’t panic at all.
+Early each year publishers tend to see a downward trend in their revenues, as many advertisers spend the bulk of their budgets during the fourth quarter of the year.

-Instead, here at MonetizeMore, we believe that it’s the best time to plan out your annual strategy to make sure that you’re generating the best results from your ad inventories.
+Here at MonetizeMore, we believe that Q1 is the best time to plan your annual strategy.
+This way you can make sure that you’re generating the strongest programmatic results throughout the year.

-To help you save time and skyrocket your success, we’ve reviewed multiple top advertising networks in the industry and picked the top ad networks for publishers to consider for the 2018-2019 period.
+To help you save time and skyrocket your success, we’ve reviewed many of the top advertising networks in the industry and picked the top ad networks for publishers to consider for 2019.

-With this list, and our industry-leading ad optimization techniques (subscribe to our newsletter here to make sure you don’t miss any tips) you’re bound to make 2018 the most lucrative yet.
+With this list, and our industry-leading ad optimization techniques (subscribe to our newsletter to make sure you don’t miss any of our guides) you’re bound to make 2019 very lucrative.

-If you’d like to fast forward to a list of ad networks that would be the best fit for your site and vertical, you should contact us and book a free consultation.
+If you’d like to fast forward to a list of ad networks that would be the best fit for your site and vertical, contact us today and book a free consultation.